Access restrictions at the Scripps Nimitz Marine Facility

 TWIC enrollment costs $132.50.
 The UCSD Accounting Office has ruled that TWIC costs may be charged proportionally to federal grants for which TWIC access is required.

 You will need to make two trips to the TWIC office, the first to have your picture taken and your identification documents scanned, and the second to enter biometric information onto the computer chip in your card.

-Maps, times of operation, and detailed directions for the San Diego enrollment center are available on the TWIC web site:
+Maps, times of operation, and detailed directions for San Diego enrollment centers are available on the Enrollment Center Locator web site:

 If you have a government-issued ID card that is HSPD-12 compliant, you may use it in lieu of a TWIC card.
 For example, a recently-issued United States Department of Defense Common Access Card (CAC) may be used.
 Note that older CAC cards may not be HSPD-12 compliant, so you should check before bringing it to MarFac.

 For more information on Homeland Security Presidential Directive 12 (HSPD-12), follow this link.

 - Section 3: Vessel Layout Description